Updated April 14, 2023

 - Using Firebase requires the most minimal setup.

-- Access to files, data, auth is quick and easy.
+- Access to files, data, and auth is quick and easy.

 - The app state is serialized in a simple fashion.